If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 Well, that’s not all it has.

-Rosemary oil also has a strong mix of niacin – which is a common naturally occurring ingredient in shampoos, conditioners, and beard balms (like Underdog).
+Rosemary oil also has a strong mix of niacin – which is a common naturally occurring ingredient in shampoos, conditioners, and some beard balms (subtle plug - check out Underdog).

-You already know it helps fight off dandruff, but what if your head is itchy without dandruff?
+You already know it helps fight off dandruff, but what if your beard is itchy without dandruff?

 Then you might be dealing with dry skin, an ingrown hair, or even a skin condition like dermatitis.